MarshaGomez/LargeScale/README.md

 # LargeScale
-Large-Scale and Multi-Structured Databases
+Large-Scale and Multi-Structured Databases.

-## Exercise 0
+This repository have 4 basic exercise on JAVA using Maven.
 * Download your preferred IDE (include MAVEN) and install it
 * Create a Java Project

+## Exercise 0

 * Write and Run your First “Hello World!” program.

 ## Exercise 1